bfontaine/ud/README.md

 - `-n`, `--count`: maximum number of definitions (default: 1)
 - `-r`, `--ratio`: minimum upvotes/downvotes ratio (default: 0.0)
-- `-u`, `--up`: shortcut for `--ratio 1`.
-With this option, only the definitions which have more upvotes than downvotes are shown
+- `--up`: shortcut for `--ratio 1`.
+With this option, only definitions which have more upvotes than downvotes are shown
 - `--no-color`: disable colored output.

 In a Ruby file: